palantir/atlasdb/docs/source/configuration/multinode_cassandra.rst

 Less than a quorum of nodes are up
 ==================================

-Authentication will fail with a ``AuthenticationException``, since quorum is necessary for this operation.
-It is therefore guaranteed that the cluster is inaccessible in this case.
+Superuser authentication will fail with a ``AuthenticationException``, since quorum is necessary for this operation.
+A non-super user authentication may still succeed, but all of the above operations should fail.
+This is still being verified.